Ben Tate: Cleveland Browns

 Tate signed with the Cleveland Browns on March 15, 2014.
 On October 5, 2014, he ran for a career-high 123 yards on 22 carries in a 29–28 win over the Tennessee Titans.

 Tate was released by the Browns on November 18, 2014.
 In the weeks leading up to his release, he grew frustrated with the amount of carries he was getting due to the three-back rotation system the Browns had recently employed, giving Tate, Isaiah Crowell and Terrance West fairly even playing time at running back.

 Minnesota Vikings

 The Minnesota Vikings were awarded Tate on waivers after his release from Cleveland.
 However, after playing only three games with the team, accumulating 38 rushing yards off of 13 attempts, the Vikings released Tate on December 25, 2014.

 Pittsburgh Steelers

 In the lead up to the 2014 NFL playoffs, the Pittsburgh Steelers lost Le'Veon Bell to injury.
 With no experienced running backs, they signed the newly released Tate on December 30, 2014.
 In the Wild Card loss against the Baltimore Ravens, Tate had five carries for 19 yards.

+The Spring League

 Tate participated in The Spring League in 2017.